colevoss/hpLink/README.md

 ###In your web page:
 After including jquery, hp-link[.min].js and hp-link[.min].css place "_$.hpLink()_" inside a document.ready function somehwere in your javascripts.

-Then add a hp-link data attribute to the button or link that will initialize HP Link modal whose value is a json representation of a vehicle.
+Then add a hp-link data attribute to the button or link that will initialize HP Link modal.
+If you are sending data about a certain item, carrier, or policy you can set the value of the data-hp-link attribute to a JSON representation of it.
 ```html
 <head>
   <script src="jquery.js"></script>